Pressure-sensitive tape

-It will stick without the need for a solvent such as water or heat for activation.
+It sticks without the need for a solvent such as water or heat for activation.
 By contrast, "gummed" or "water activated" adhesive tapes require warm water for activation and "heat activated" tapes require heat.

 Single-sided tapes allow bonding to a surface or joining of two adjacent or overlapping materials.
 Double-sided tape (adhesive on both sides) allows joining of two items back-to-back.